Hanthawaddy Mibaya: Brief

 The queen was one of King Tabinshwehti's two children listed in the Burmese chronicles.
 Her mother may have been Dhamma Dewi.

 The princess married her cousin Nanda, the heir-apparent, in 1551.
 They were at least half-cousins since her father Tabinshwehti and Nanda's mother Atula Thiri were half-siblings, and may have been double cousins if her mother was Dhamma Dewi since Nanda's father Bayinnaung and Dhamma Dewi were siblings.
 The couple had seven children (four daughters and three sons) from the 1550s to c.
 1571.

 She became the chief queen in 1581 when Nanda ascended to the throne.
 Nanda presided over the collapse of the Toungoo Empire over the next 18 years.
 In 1599, her husband lost power, and the royal couple was sent to Toungoo (Taungoo) by the victor Minye Thihathu II of Toungoo.
 The victor kept the royal couple well at the palace but his son Natshinnaung assassinated the fallen king a year later.
 Minye Thihathu was dismayed, and protected the queen.
 He moved her to stay with her eldest daughter, who was married to his younger brother, Minye Kyawhtin (later known as Thado Dhamma Yaza), with a full retinue of attendants.

 The queen spent her last years there, and died in June 1606.

 In popular culture

-She is one of the characters in the thai television drama Kasattriya (กษัตริยา) in 2003 in name Chao nang Subhaya Portrayed by Panadda Wongphudee️️and appeared in the scene of In Part of the King Naresuan film series ,which a quarter of wife side seated of king Nanda Bayin.And she is the very prominent character of thai television dramas jomjai ayothaya (จอมใจอโยธยา) in 2025 in name ketsaratevi Portrayed by Anusara Wanthongthak.
+She is one of the characters in the thai television drama Kasattriya (กษัตริยา) in 2003 in name Chao nang Subhaya Portrayed by Panadda Wongphudee️️ and appeared in the scene of In Part of the King Naresuan film series, which a quarter of wife side seated of king Nanda Bayin.
+And she is the very prominent character of thai television dramas jomjai ayothaya (จอมใจอโยธยา) in 2025 in name ketsaratevi Portrayed by Anusara Wanthongthak., Thai television drama The Last Duel (หงสาวดี) (2026) Portrayed by Nutkritta Kaewrungruang.